-The campus principal has designated the area immediately adjacent to the school office as the location for approved nonschool materials to be placed for voluntary viewing or collection by students.
+The principal has designated the campus bulletin board as the location for approved nonschool materials to be placed for voluntary viewing or collection by students.
 [See policy FNAA for more information.]

 A student may appeal a decision in accordance with policy FNG(LOCAL).
 Any student who sells, posts, circulates, or distributes nonschool material without prior approval will be subject to disciplinary action in accordance with the Student Code of Conduct.
 Materials displayed without approval will be removed.